Artificial intelligence streamlines diagnosis and assessment of prognosis in Brugada syndrome: a systematic review and meta-analysis

 21. Tse G, Zhou J, Lee S, et al. Incorporating latent variables using nonnegative matrix factorization improves risk stratification in brugada syndrome.
 J Am Heart Assoc 2020;9:e012714.

-22. Romero D, Calvo M, Behar N, Mabo P, Hernandez A. Ensemble classifier based on linear discriminant analysis for classifying Brugada syndrome patients according to symptomatology.
+22. Romero D, Calvo M, Behar N, Mabo P, Hernandez A. Ensemble classifier based on linear discriminant analysis for distinguishing Brugada syndrome patients according to symptomatology.
 Available from: https://ieeexplore.ieee.org/document/7868715 [Last accessed on 5 Jun 2024].

 23. Romero D, Calvo M, Le Rolle V, Béhar N, Mabo P, Hernández A. Multivariate ensemble classification for the prediction of symptoms in patients with Brugada syndrome.
 Med Biol Eng Comput 2022;60:81-94.